GovanifY/kh2mdlx/README.md

-# dae2mdlx
+# kh2mdlx
-This tool is a complete model importer for the game kh2.
+This tool is a model importer and exporter for the game kh2.